Table of Contents

 Exceptions to the Tax Deduction Rules:

 - Some energy efficient upgrades are tax deductible.
-You can use a one-time credit on your Federal taxes of 30% of the cost of solar, geothermal, wind or fuel cell tech added to your home.
+You may be able to use a one-time credit on your Federal taxes of 30% of the cost of solar, geothermal, wind or fuel cell tech added to your home.
 These tax breaks are always subject to change, so be sure to check the IRS website.

 - If you have a home office you can deduct any improvements you do to the office.
 You can also deduct a percentage of any overall improvement according to the square footage of your home office…for instance a new HVAC system.
-It benefits your home office space, which maybe is 10% of your home’s square footage, so you can deduct 10% of the cost.
+It benefits your home office space, which for example, may be 10% of your home’s square footage, so you can deduct 10% of the cost.
+Please consult your tax adviser for details on these deductions…see disclaimer above!

 - You can deduct improvements on your home for medical reasons.
 Making your home handicap accessible with ramps, lowered cabinets, or widened doorways, for instance.